odoo/documentation/content/administration/hosting.rst

 ====================================

 .. important::
-   Odoo Online's :ref:`intermediary versions <supported_versions>` cannot be hosted on-premise as that type of hosting does not support those versions.
-Therefore, if the database to transfer is running an intermediary version, it must be upgraded first to the next :ref:`major version
-   <supported_versions>`, waiting for its release if necessary.
+   Odoo Online's :ref:`intermediary versions <supported_versions>` are not supported by Odoo.sh or on-premise.
+Therefore, if the database to transfer is running an intermediary version, it must be upgraded first to the next :ref:`major version <supported_versions>`, waiting for its release if necessary.

    .. example::
       Transferring an online database running on Odoo 16.3 would require first upgrading it to Odoo